Art Advisory Board

 Rey Parlá

-Rey Parla (b.1971) is a Cuban American artist based in Brooklyn, NY.
-He received his Bachelor of Arts in English Literature with a Certificate in Film Studies (2007) and a Bachelor of Arts in Interdisciplinary Studies (2019) from Florida International University.
-Rey is known for his “Scratch-Graph” pictures, which originated in a series of hand-painted experimental films the artist made in the 1990s while teaching himself cinematography and filmmaking at The Alliance Film/Video Cooperative.
-Parla’s films have received honorable mentions from the Cuban Alternative Film Festival (Miami Dade College), the Miami Beach Alliance for the Media Arts, The Anti Film Festival, and the 12th Annual Miami International Film Festival: The Avant-Garde Returns, curated by Bruce Posner of the Harvard Film Archives where Rey screened his silent film along works by Stan Brakhage (USA) and Jose Antonio Sistiaga (Spain).
-Parla has
+Rey Parla (b.
+1971) is a Cuban American artist residing in Brooklyn, NY.
+He holds a Bachelor of Arts in English Literature with a Certificate in Film Studies (2007) and a Bachelor of Arts in Interdisciplinary Studies (2019) from Florida International University.
+Parla is celebrated for his innovative “Scratch-Graph” works, a technique that emerged from his hand-painted experimental films of the 1990s, created while he was self-teaching cinematography and filmmaking at The Alliance Film/Video Cooperative.
+His films have garnered recognition from notable festivals and institutions, including honorable mentions from the Cuban Alternative Film Festival, the Miami Beach Alliance for the Media Arts, The Anti Film Festival, and the 12th Annual Miami International Film Festival, curated by Bruce Posner of the Harvard Film Archives, where his silent film was featured alongside works by Stan Brakhage and Jose Antonio Sistiaga.

 Job Piston